 — Inclusiveness and Cohesion within and between regions

 — Climate and Energy

 — Digitalisation and Post-COVID Strategies

-We are in talks with various universities in and around the Eurodelta.
+We are in talks with various universities in and around the Eurodelta to build the scientific board and bridge the gap between practice and research.
 The following have showin interest in joining the discussion: The Delft University of Technology, Eindhoven University of Technology, University of Amsterdam, Wageniging University and Research, TU Dortmund, RWTH Aachen, University Duisburg-Essen, Vrije Universiteit Brussels, Université Libre de Bruxelles, Ghent University, KU Leuven, Politecnico de Torino, ETH Zurich – Swiss Federal Institute of Technology.

 We wish to carry forward this dialogue with many more universities and knowledge institutions.Feel free to reach out to us if you are interested in being a part of this network and knowledge sharing community with the young planners and designers of tomorrow!